ArchanaRa0/kafka-connect-adls/README.md

 ## ADLSSinkConnector

 The connector will read from a topic and write to the specified ADLS Gen 1 Directory.
 The default file rotation pattern is hourly.
-The directory structure is: /<specified dir path>/<topic name>/<current date>/<curr hour>/file
+The directory structure is: //<specified dir path>//<topic name>//<current date>//<curr hour>//file
-This writing pattern can be extended as needed.
+This writing pattern can be easily extended as needed.

 ```properties
 name=adls-sink-connector1